FICTION: Karen Yamashita (National Book Award finalist, 2010)

 CREATIVE NONFICTION/MEMOIR/AUTOBIOGRAPHY: William Ayers

-Summer Writers’ Week at Manhattanville College also features keynote readings and book signings by each of our guest faculty; afternoon “Master Classes” that focus on a particular aspect of the creative process; our annual “Agents & Editors” panel with panelists from some of New York’s most well-respected literary agencies; “Tweet This!,” a roundtable discussion on the best uses of social media for authors; and a special “Speed Submissions competition hosted by Chris Fischbach, the publisher of Coffee House Press.
+Summer Writers’ Week at Manhattanville College also features keynote readings and book signings by each of our guest faculty; afternoon “Master Classes” that focus on a particular aspect of the creative process; including our annual “Agents & Editors” panel with panelists from some of New York’s most well-respected literary agencies; “Tweet This!,” a roundtable discussion on the best uses of social media for authors; and a special “Speed Submissions competition hosted by Chris Fischbach, the publisher of Coffee House Press.
 Summer Writers’ Week concludes with a reading by student writers who have participated in the week-long workshops.

 Keep up to date on all the news from Summer Writers’ Week by following our Facebook page.